 Navigate to the “Routers” section and click “Create Router”:

-Name the router “border-router”, select the admin state check-box and select “public-net” as the external network:
+For this example we will name our router “border-router”, this is an arbitrary name, you could use whatever you would like.
+Then select the admin state check-box and select “public-net” as the external network:

 Navigate to the “Networks” section and click “Create Network”: